 How might this apply to comparisons between humans and machines?
 The fact that human perceptual knowledge can be partial, incomplete, or buried beneath layers of unconscious mental processing creates a challenge for comparisons of human and machine perception.
-In particular, whenever such comparisons rely mostly or only on explicit descriptions of sensory stimuli, there is a risk that these measures may underestimate what the human subjects really know about the stimuli they perceive, and thereby misestimate the overlap between human and machine perceptual processing.
+In particular, whenever such comparisons rely mostly or only on explicit descriptions of sensory stimuli, there is a risk that these measures may underestimate what the human subjects really know about the stimuli they perceive, and thereby misestimate the overlap between human and machine perceptual processing (either leading to overestimation or underestimation of such overlap, depending on the comparison at issue).1

 Here, we suggest that these considerations matter in concrete and measurable ways.
-In particular, we argue that some apparent gaps or disconnects between human perceptual processing and the processing of various machine-perception systems can be explained in part by insufficiently sensitive tests of human perceptual knowledge.
+In particular, we argue that at least some apparent gaps or disconnects between human perceptual processing and the outputs of various machine-perception systems can be explained in part by insufficiently sensitive tests of human perceptual knowledge.
 To demonstrate this, we explore an empirical case study of how using more sensitive tests can reveal a perceptual similarity when previous studies seemed to show a deep dissimilarity.
-Accordingly, we recommend that comparisons of human and machine perception adopt such sensitive tests before drawing conclusions about how their perceptual processing differs.
+Accordingly, we recommend that comparisons of human and machine perception consider such sensitive tests before drawing conclusions about similarities or differences in their perceptual processing.

-1.3 A case study: Adversarial misclassification
+1.3.
+A case study: Adversarial misclassification

 An especially striking difference in human and machine perception is the one implied by adversarial misclassification (Szegedy et al., 2014).
 Adversarial examples are inputs designed to cause high-confidence misclassifications in machine-recognition systems, and they may crudely be divided into two types.
-The first type is sometimes called a "fooling" example, in which a stimulus that would otherwise be classified as meaningless or nonsensical (e.g., patterns of image static, or auditory noise) is recognized as a familiar or valid input by a machine (e.g., a dog, or the phrase "OK Google, take a picture"; Nguyen et al., 2015; Carlini et al., 2016).
-The second type is a "perturbed" example, in which a stimulus that would normally be classified in one way (e.g., as an orange, or a piece of music) can be very slightly altered to make a machine classify it in a completely different way (e.g., as a missile, or the command "Call 911 now") - even when such perturbations seem irrelevant (or are not even noticeable) to human observers (Athalye et al., 2018; Szegedy et al., 2014).
+One type is sometimes called a "fooling" example, in which a stimulus that would otherwise be classified as meaningless or nonsensical (e.g., patterns of image static, or auditory noise) is recognized as a familiar or valid input by a machine (e.g., a dog, or the phrase "OK Google, take a picture"; Carlini et al., 2016; Nguyen, Yosinski, & Clune, 2015).
+A second type is a "perturbed" example, in which a stimulus that would normally be classified in one way (e.g., as an orange, or a piece of music) can be very slightly altered to make a machine classify it in a completely different way (e.g., as a missile, or the command "Call 911 now") - even when such perturbations seem irrelevant (or are not even noticeable) to human observers (Athalye, Engstrom, Ilyas, & Kwok, 2018; Szegedy et al., 2014).

 Such misclassifications are significant for at least two kinds of reasons.
-First, and more practically, they expose a major vulnerability in the security of machine-perception systems: If machines can be made to misclassify stimuli in ways that humans would not notice, then it may be possible to attack such systems in their applied settings (e.g., causing an autonomous vehicle to misread a traffic sign, or making a smartphone navigate to a dangerous website) - a worry that may only intensify as such technologies become more widely adopted (Hutson, 2018).
+First, and more practically, they expose a major vulnerability in the security and reliability of machine-perception systems: If machines can be made to misclassify stimuli in ways that humans cannot notice, then it may be possible to attack such systems in their applied settings (e.g., causing an autonomous vehicle to misread a traffic sign, or making a smartphone navigate to a dangerous website) - a worry that may only intensify as such technologies become more widely adopted (Hutson, 2018).
 Second, and more theoretically, two systems classifying the same stimulus so differently would seem to undermine any other similarities they might show (Brendel et al., 2020), and even rule out the use of one to model the other.